-We fit models based on cross-validated maximum-likelihood estimation.
+Model Comparisons.
+We fit models based on cross-validated maximumlikelihood estimation.
 We iteratively formed the training sets by leaving one round out, computing parameter estimates on this set, and evaluating model predictions on the out-of-sample round.
 Overall goodness of fit was evaluated based on the sum of the prediction error on each of the out-of-sample predictions.
 For Exp.
-2, participant data was split into solo and group rounds before fitting.
-We used the summed out-of-sample log likelihood as an approximation of the model evidence to perform hierarchical Bayesian model comparison 46.
+2, participant data were split into solo and group rounds before fitting.
+We used the summed out-of-sample log likelihood as an approximation of the model evidence to perform hierarchical Bayesian model comparison (48).